 Unfortunately, skimming is a common practice all around the world.
-It doesn’t matter if you a beginner or an experimented traveler.
+It doesn’t matter if you are a beginner or an experienced traveler.

 Another of our travel tips for beginners is to always cover your hand when keying in your PIN number.
 Don’t let anyone look over your shoulder as well as hidden cameras trying to record your pin.
 So, for a safe trip, we recommend withdrawing your money only inside banks during the opening hours.